sebadob/rauthy/CONTRIBUTING.md

 `has_access`.
 All functions that do any database lookup currently use keywords like `find`, `create`, `update`, `save` and `delete` and have their own `impl` block for the structs to be "easily" interchangeable.
 Basically, you should have a general idea what a function does if you just read its name.
+- Simple and readable code is way better than making everything generic without a good reason just because you can.
+- Any function that returns a `Result<_>` should return Rauthy's custom `ErrorResponse` from `rauthy-common` as the error type.
+This decision was made instead of just simple `anyhow` error Strings for instance to actually make errors understandable by external code by using the `error` field and by humans by using the `message` field.

 ## Getting Started